Use Assets | RS

 7. You can also select to Send Keep-Alive Packets to keep idle sessions from ending.
 Enter the number of seconds to wait between each packet send.

-Use a Shell Jump shortcut
+Use a Shell shortcut

-Intel vPro Jump shortcuts
+Intel vPro Jump shortcut

 Using Intel® Active Management Technology, privileged users can support fully provisioned Intel vPro Windows systems below the OS level, regardless of the status or power state of these remote systems.

-Create an Intel® vPro shortcut
+Create an Intel® vPro Jump shortcut

 ℹ️

-Use an Intel® vPro shortcut
+Use an Intel® vPro Jump shortcut

 Depending on how the vPro computer is provisioned, you might be prompted to enter a user consent code before performing certain actions.